R-MR-Adao/ADAS_SimWorld/README.md

 <img src="doc\pictures\ADAS_SimWorld_model_3rdPersonPerspective.png"/>
 </p>

+Including the road periodicity in this representation is obtained by always rendering half a road-length ahead and behind of the ego vehicle, while each object's position is represented always within the load length range (rember that in this perspective the ego is represented as stationary at $(0,0,0)$ ).

+To optimize the rendering speed, objects outside the current zoom field of view are not represented.
+Also, the 3D terrain surfaces is only represented using the `surf` function if the title angle is above $20^o$ and the terrain depth is larger than $5$ m.
+Otherwise, the road is represented using a more efficient (and less pixelized) 2D patch.

 ### 3D Terrain model

-SimWorld's terrain is modelled by defining its elevation ($z$ component) using a 2D [Gaussian function](https://en.wikipedia.org/wiki/Gaussian_function), which is typically expressed as
+SimWorld's terrain is modelled by defining its elevation ( $z$ component) using a 2D [Gaussian function](https://en.wikipedia.org/wiki/Gaussian_function), which is typically expressed as

 $$
 G_\mathrm{2D} = a\exp\left(-\left(\frac{